gcastrogomez/JWT-Spring-Security/README.md

 ```

 The application is pure backend, so we will have to consume the services through postman or a similar client.
 A user can be registered, with a password, through a JSON, authenticate it in the same way and a token will be obtained that will allow access to "/hello".

+To access "/admin", you need to authenticate the admin and generate the token.